ArnoSaine/react-pouchdb/README.md

 **`render: func`**

-`render` function is called with props `db`, `doc` and `exists`, if the document is found and/or updated.
-If the document is deleted, component will unmount.
+`render` function is called with props `db` and `doc` when the initial request completes and when the document is updated.
+If the document is not found, `doc` is `undefined`.

 ```js
 <Get id="mydoc" render={({ doc }) => <h1>{doc.title}</h1>} />